 Number of guests The clue’s in the name, which translates to a party-starting 30 seats.

 Your host Chef Ezequiel Gallardo overlooks proceedings – he’ll be busy whipping up the tasty dishes in the kitchen, but usually emerges to chat to diners.

 What to expect Slightly larger and less slapdash than other closed-doors, this spot feels the most like a ‘proper’ restaurant.
 Albeit a cosy, super-chill one.
-A stuffed animal here, a colour-coordinated bar there, jam-jars of coeliac-friendly chutneys and syrups for sale: its easygoing, ‘hey, come in, sit down, have some jam’ air belies the chef’s serious talent – but you’ll be assured of that once you get fork-shovelling, or partake in the cookery classes held on site.
+A stuffed animal here, a colour-coordinated bar there, jam-jars of coeliac-friendly chutneys and syrups for sale: its easygoing air belies the chef’s serious talent, but you’ll be assured of that once you get fork-shovelling, or partake in the cookery classes held on site.